oladon/PaizoCampaignTools/README.md

 Paizo Campaign Tools
 ====================

-There are six tools included in this bundle: the Alias Selector (lets you define an alias to use as your default posting alias on a per-campaign basis), Arranger (rearranges the user campaigns page to be more readable [with less scrolling]), the User Blacklist (greys out or hides posts by certain users), Highlighter (highlights the "(x new)" link on campaign pages), Campaign Chat (lets you chat live with other people in the same campaigns), and two new messageboard tags for extended formatting ([u][/u] and [color][/color]).
+There are a bunch of tools included in this bundle:

+- Alias Selector (lets you define an alias to use as your default posting alias on a per-campaign basis)
+- Alias Sorter (lets you sort alias pages and view aliases in a more condensed "data view")
+- Arranger (rearranges the user campaigns page to be more readable [with less scrolling])
+- Inactive Alias Designation (allows the designation of your own aliases as "inactive", placing them into a separate section)
+- User Blacklist (greys out or hides posts by certain users)
+- Highlighter (highlights the "(x new)" link on campaign pages)
+- Campaign Chat (lets you chat live with other people in the same campaigns)
+- Three new message board tags for extended formatting ([u][/u], [color][/color], and [code][/code]).

 With PCT: ![With this Extension](screenshots/with_pct.png)